OpenSUSI/TR-1um/Document/LVS03_Chapter.md

 .ends F_CSIO
 ```

-**IMHO:** Knowoing tnhe influence of parasitic capacitance impact between Nwell and CL difission, should use F_CSIO model for pricese circuit simulation, I agree.
-In case of LVS two terminal device is enough and to veryfy are of capacitor is more important than precise circuit simulation.
+**IMHO:** Given the influence of parasitic capacitance between the N-well and P-substrate junction, it is advisable to use the F_CSIO model for accurate circuit-level simulation.
+This model captures the junction capacitance effects more precisely, which is critical for analog or mixed-signal performance analysis.
+However, for LVS purposes, a simplified two-terminal device representation is sufficient.
+In this context, verifying the physical area of the gate capacitor is more fundamental than achieving simulation accuracy, since LVS focuses on structural and topological consistency rather than analog behavior.

 ```
 # ----- ------ ----- ----- ------ ----- ----- ------ -----